 Bacteria and Archaea—All of the organisms in these domains are considered prokaryotes, which means that their cells are lacking in a nucleus or any other membrane-bound organelles such as mitochondria or ribosomes.

 Earth and Space Science

 Geology is the study of the earth, covering small applications such as the formation of minute rock and mineral formations, as well as large applications such as seismic shifts and the formation of mountains.
-Geology questions will likely be small which involve different types of minerals and natural formations such as mountains, plains, plateaus, and canyons.
+Geology questions will likely be small and involve different types of minerals and natural formations such as mountains, plains, plateaus, and canyons.
 Just a rudimentary understanding of such structures and their creation will be enough.